Hungary gags EU on Gaza war in latest veto

 Borrell, at the time, said: "We will continue working [on Hungary's objections] for one more week ... just one more week".

-"If unanimity is not reached ... we will have to take a position which does not reflect unanimity," he added.
+"If unanimity is not reached ... we will have to take a position which does not reflect unanimity," Borrell said.

-But there was new EU-26 statement on Hong Kong out yet as of Wednesday morning.
+But there was new EU-26 statement on Hong Kong out yet as of Wednesday morning, eight days later.